kalibera/rchk/doc/SINGULARITY.md

-The `singularity.def` file in directory `image` includes a singularity definition file for building a singularity container image based on Ubuntu 18.04 and the LLVM-6.0.
+The `singularity.def` file in directory `image` includes a singularity definition file for building a singularity container image based on Ubuntu 20.04 (focal) and the LLVM-10.0.
 Singularity containers may be built as single files or, for experimentation, sandbox directories.

 Note!
 If you're running on Red Hat or CentOS, you'll need the `debootstrap`
 program: `sudo yum install debootstrap`.
 See the singularity documentation for more information.
-You need to use a recent version of `debootstrap` that supports Ubuntu 18.04 (bionic).
-On Debian Stretch as host system, one needs to install `debootstrap` from backports (1.0.110 works fine, 1.0.89 does not).
+You need to use a recent version of `debootstrap` that supports Ubuntu 20.04 (focal).

 Build the rchk singularity image with (run in directory `image`):
 ```